Assistance or Service Animals Policy

 - The student partner must provide the Housing Office with a completed “Assistance/Service Animal Registration Form” and the “Veterinarian Verification” indicating the animal has all veterinary-recommended vaccinations to maintain the animal’s health and prevent against contagious disease.

 - The student partner is responsible for ensuring that the animal does not interfere with the routine activities of the University, its surrounding property or cause difficulties for other students who reside in the residential community.
 Sensitivity to residents, staff and faculty with allergies, and to those who fear animals, is an important consideration for the student partner in order to ensure a community environment that supports the individual needs of all who reside or work at the University.
-When a student partner is informed of a person with a medical condition that is affected by the animal, he/she will refer him/her to the Residence Director of their hall or the Rental Property Manager (apartments/houses) to whom any health or safety concern about exposure to the animal may be addressed with.
+When a student partner is informed of a person with a medical condition that is affected by the animal, he/she will refer him/her to the Residence Director of their hall or the Rental Property Manager (apartments/houses) to whom any health or safety concern about exposure to the animal may be addressed.

-- The student partner is financially and legally responsible for any injuries that the student partner, guests in its home, or any third person who may have contact with the animal, may sustain, including, but not limited to: illness, personal injuries, and damage to property caused by the animal beyond what is considered ordinary wear and tear, including, but not limited to, any replacement of furniture, carpet or wall covering.
+- The student partner is financially and legally responsible for any injuries that the student partner, guests in the room/unit, or any third person who may have contact with the animal, may sustain, including, but not limited to: illness, personal injuries, and damage to property caused by the animal beyond what is considered ordinary wear and tear, including, but not limited to, any replacement of furniture, carpet or wall covering.
 The student partner is responsible for reimbursing these costs upon repair and/or move-out.
 If a repair is made prior to move-out, charges will be posted to the student’s University account for payment.

 - The student partner is responsible, as are all students, for any expenses that are required due to costs incurred for cleaning or repair to the residence or surrounding property, which is not considered ordinary wear and tear.
 The Community Life Office reserves the right to bill the student partner’s account for all damages or deficiencies with the room/apartment condition.